Benjamin Genocchio: Career

+Early career

+Genocchio began his career in journalism in Australia, writing for Business Review Weekly.
+He was an art critic for The Bulletin, a weekly current affairs magazine, and The Sydney Morning Herald newspaper.

+In 1997, Genocchio became the Sydney art critic for The Australian, Australia's daily newspaper.
+He also worked as the paper's chief art critic and, later, national arts correspondent, covering art and culture in Australia and abroad.

+In 2001, Genocchio wrote Solitaire, the first monograph dedicated to contemporary Indigenous Australian artist Fiona Foley, whose work reflects her Badtjala cultural heritage.

+The New York Times

-In late December 2002 Genocchio moved to New York to begin writing for The New York Times.
-In 2008 he published Dollar Dreaming, an exposé of corruption and double-dealing in the $500-million trade in Aboriginal art in Australia and abroad.
+In late December 2002, Genocchio moved to New York to begin writing for The New York Times.
+He worked as an art critic for The New York Times for 9 years.
+He was an art lecturer at Sydney University and a member of the offshore faculty of Boston University.
+In 2008, he published Dollar Dreaming, an exposé of corruption and double-dealing in the $500-million trade in Aboriginal art in Australia and abroad.
+In 2009, he was a guest lecturer at Fowler Museum at UCLA, where he spoke on Aboriginal art.

+Blouin Media

-In early 2010 he became editorial director at Louise Blouin Media, and editor-in-chief of Art+Auction magazine, Modern Painters and artinfo.com.
+In early 2010, he became editorial director at Louise Blouin Media, and editor-in-chief of Art+Auction magazine, Modern Painters and artinfo.com.
 He left the post at Modern Painters in 2011.

+Artnet News

-Genocchio left Blouin Media in January 2014 and joined Artnet, where he was made editor-in-chief of Artnet News, a 24-hour art news website.
+Genocchio left Blouin Media in January 2014 and joined Artnet, where he was the first editor-in-chief of Artnet News, a 24-hour art news website.
 In December 2015 he was appointed director of the Armory Show.
+The Armory Show opened on March 3, 2016, under Genocchio's direction, featuring 205 dealers from 35 countries and showcasing the work of over 2,000 modern and contemporary artists.
 He was ousted in November 2017 after multiple accusations of sexual harassment were made against him that extended to his time at Louise Blouin Media, Artnet and the Armory.
 He denied the accusation in a statement saying that while he had conflicts with employees, he never acted inappropriately, and apologized for any behavior perceived as disrespectful.
+He was hired shortly afterwards as U.S. vice president of Galerie Gmurzynska, which has spaces in Zurich and New York.

-In October 2019 he was director-at-large for the Shoshana Wayne Gallery in Los Angeles and New York.
+From October to December 2021, Genocchio was director-at-large for the Shoshana Wayne Gallery in Los Angeles and New York City.

+Incollect Magazine

+In May 2022, Genocchio was appointed Editor-in-chief of Incollect Magazine.
+He is working on the rebranding of Antiques & Fine Art Magazine as Incollect Magazine, a quarterly print publication.

+Genocchio is a strategic advisor to the Scottsdale Ferrari Art Week and Art Fair.
+Scottsdale Ferrari Art Week is an art and design fair for both local and international galleries, dealers, and collectors.